Forgot login?

 What does "qualification" mean?

-Qualification is a pre-filter on entries to verify they meet the contest rules: One entry per category, at least one image attached in a valid format, and a reasonably coherent and cogent description as judged by contest administrators.
+Qualification is a pre-filter on entries to verify they meet the contest requirements as described in the Contest Rules.
 Administrators will screen out inappropriate or incomplete entries before the judges receive the entries.

 My entry was declared "unqualified."
 Can I fix it?

-You may fix it by signing in, deleting the old entry, and reentering.
+You may fix it by signing in, deleting the old entry, and re-entering.
 Entries cannot be edited after submission and qualification review.
-The most common reason for disqualifying entries is failure to provide at least one image file in an acceptable format.
-An entry may also be determined "unqualified" if it has already been entered in another category of the contest by the same entrant or team, or is deemed frivolous by the administrators.
+The most common reasons for disqualifying entries are: 1) no illustration provided; 2) entry description is too short; 3) illustrations submitted in an unacceptable format and/or with an excessive amount of text.
+An entry may also be disqualified if deemed frivolous by the administrators.

 ^ Back to top